Written by SmartSense | Pharmacy Safety, Food Safety, Supply Chain

 Food spoilage is a widespread problem.
 ReFed, a nonprofit representing a consortium of interests says there’s some $218 billion of food waste in the United States.
 Some of this spoilage results from flaws in product transport.
 Companies struggle with ways to curb the problem.

-Pharmaceuticals also have spoilage problems.
+Pharmaceutical spoilage in transit also is a problem.
 According to 2014 research conducted by the firm CargoSense, 25% of vaccines reached their destination in a degraded state because of improper shipping.
 30% of scrapped pharmaceuticals can be attributed to just logistics issues alone.
-20% of temperature sensitive products – not just pharmaceuticals – are damaged during transport due to a broken cold chain.
+20% of temperature-sensitive products – not just pharmaceuticals – are damaged during transport due to a broken cold chain.

-Both pharmaceuticals and perishable products are often vulnerable to the risk of loss due to temperature anomalies at various points along its extended supply chain.
+Both pharmaceuticals and perishable products are often the cause of loss due to anomalies at various points along the extended supply chain.
 This could be explained by higher demand, higher volumes, and a struggle for fleet managers to keep up with preventive maintenance of their underlying refrigerated technology – on vehicles as well as within storage facilities.

 The problem is worldwide.
 Global supply of temperature-controlled transport and cold storage facilities are scarce and in demand.
 For example, the situation in China is even worse.
 Researcher Market Research Reports Store (MRRS) reported that a mere 20% of perishables transported within China are refrigerated, compared to 80-100% in the US.
 They report that China’s estimated spoilage rate is between 20% and 30%.